George Li: Classical pianist prodigy, pushing forward

 “I hope this love for classical music can only grow, and that we can help continue to spread the appreciation of classical music throughout the world.”

-George Li plays with the Tacoma Symphony Orchestra on Nov.
+George Li plays with the Symphony Tacoma on Nov.
 23rd, at the Pantages Theater, 901 Broadway in Tacoma.
 For prices and other details, visit symphonytacoma.org.

 Andrew can be reached at editor@nwasianweekly.com.